genomicsITER/monkeypox/README.md

   </a>
 </p>

 **Figure 2**.
-Full bioinformatic pipeline to obtain the MPXV sequences and to infer phylogenetic relationships with other MPXV viral genomes available through out public repositories.
+Full bioinformatic pipeline to obtain the MPXV sequences and to infer phylogenetic relationships with other MPXV viral genomes available obtained from public repositories.

 <hr>